knightjdr/hclust/README.md

 ### Cluster

-Cluster requires a symmetric distance matrix and a vector of names for the rows/columns.
-It will return a dendrogram, a newick tree and the names vector sorted based on the clustering order.
-Each row in the dendrogram is a node containing the leafs/subnodes and the length of the branches to the leafs/subnodes.
+Cluster requires a symmetric distance matrix and a linkage method.
+It will return a dendrogram with each element in the dendrogram corresponding to a node containing the leafs/subnodes and the length of the branches to the leafs/subnodes.

 ```
-type Hclust struct {
-	Dendrogram []SubCluster
-	Newick     string
-	Order      []string
-}

 type SubCluster struct {
 	Leafa   int
 	Leafb   int